ParallelMaths/parallel/pages/2-good-will-hunting.md

 <input type="number" data-id="s3-q1"/>
 :::

-If you can work out the answers then go for it.
+If you can work out the answer then go for it.
 If you are a bit stuck, then … keep trying.
 I promise that you are smart enough to work out the correct ages of the children, and therefore the age of the oldest child.
 If you are still stuck after a few minutes of effort, then there are some hints below.
 There are 4 marks for this question, but you will lose 1 mark for each clue that you need.